 If your RDS instance has a large amount of data, a backup may require a long period of time.

 Backup files are retained for a specific period of time.
-Before the retention period elapses, we recommend that you download the required backup files to your computer.
+Before the retention period elapses, we recommend that you download the backup files that need to be retained for a long period of time to your computer.
+This prevents data loss due to expiration.

-If your RDS instance runs RDS Basic Edition, RDS High-availability Edition, or RDS Cluster Edition, the RDS instance collects traffic statistics from the network interface controllers to better reflect the bandwidth usage in SQL Server.
+The RDS instance collects traffic statistics from the network interface controllers to reflect the bandwidth usage in SQL Server.
 Statistics about the traffic that is consumed by data backups are also collected.
 The amount of traffic on your RDS instance surges during a data backup.

 Billing rules